BoryaGames/CatMagick/README.md

 This is the simplest use of CatMagick's router - it will automatically do a GET request to that page, do a clean-up for all current effects and replace current HTML with that page.

-Sometimes, this just doesn't work correctly or you want to be even faster.
+Sometimes, this just doesn't work correctly or you want to be even faster - then you can merge pages into a single page.

 ```jsx
 new class Main extends CatMagick.Component {